goessner/microjam/docs/installationGuide.md

 >   * `template.json`, which holds the default templates for generating `html`-files from `md`-files.
 >   * a single stylesheet file `styles.css` used by `html`-files.
 >
-> If you want to extend this directory structure, add files or modify your templates &ndash; maybe you want to add some scripts &ndash; you can do this manually at any time from now on. `μjam` won't touch your folder structure and templates anymore.
+> If you want to extend this directory structure, add files or modify your templates &ndash; maybe you want to add some scripts &ndash; you can do this manually at any time from now on. `μJam` won't touch your folder structure and templates anymore.
 This was an initial one-time action only.

 Now you can view your first web page in the browser of your choice.